NicolasGB/jj.nvim/README.md

 :J push               " Push all changes
 :J push main         " Push only main bookmark
 :J fetch             " Fetch from remote
-:J # This will use your defined default command
+:J open_pr           " Open PR for current change's bookmark :J open_pr --list    " Select bookmark from all and open PR :J # This will use your defined default command
 :J <your-alias>
 ```